-- □ Be mindful of the rule of proportionality does this need to occur?
+- Be mindful of the rule of proportionality does this need to occur?
 Can you balance this with the Family/Child's Article 8 rights Right to a private life? - □ Consider whether seeing the child is required?
-If so what has been agreed by the social worker/case coordinator? - Consider whether how your interaction will be interpreted by the family and evaluate your approach. - □ Avoid using video-conferencing for the purposes of 'checking-in'.
-If no social worker and still vulnerable -consider obtaining advice from the Locality Families in Focus teams.
+If so what has been agreed by the social worker/case coordinator? - Consider whether how your interaction will be interpreted by the family and evaluate your approach.